paulob160a/StrokeGraphics/README.md

              detect and return error events.
 Mostly they are observed and acted upon by the calling function...

+BUGS : (1) all characters are referenced to the character descender y-coordinate.
+When a
+           program using the alphabet processes a character without a descender reference e.g. '+' such a character can get lowered to the inferred descender y-coordinate rather than "floating" at (say) half a character height.
+Simplest way to avoid this is to add a line-segment at the descender y-coordinate - but put it under the character else the character extent in 'x' will widen.

 Developed using : Windows 10 Home 22H2 OS Build 19045.6093
                   Microsoft Visual Studio Community 2022 (64-bit) Version 17.14.9 Net Version 4.8.09037
                   gVim Version 9